cloudflare/cloudflare-docs/products/pages/src/content/platform/functions.md

 If you reach this limit or need it increased in order to migrate your existing Workers applications into a Pages project, [complete this form](https://forms.gle/fK65trEL67cTvGQG6) to request an increase.
 You may track this limit by going to **Account Home** > **Pages** > and reviewing **Functions requests today**.

-In the future, you can expect billing to reflect that of the Workers Bundled plan, as Functions are Workers under the hood.
+In the future, you can expect billing to reflect that of the Workers Bundled plan.

 ## Demo